kelvinkissi/Credit-Risk-Resampling/README.md

 **Background** In this project, I’ll use various techniques to train and evaluate a model based on loan risk.
 I’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

-I will be using Machine Learning models that include Logistic Regression, Balanced Random Forest, and a variety of re-sampling techniques are used (Oversampling) to re-sample the data.
+I will be using Machine Learning models that include Logistic Regression, Balanced Random Forest, and a variety of re-sampling techniques are used like (Oversampling) to re-sample the data.

 ---